EARnagram/lessons/sec4/prototypal_inheritance_js/README.md

 1. Prototypal Inheritance - The Last Lock is Always the Biggest
 2. Prototypal vs. Classical Inheritance
 3. `.constructor`, `.__proto__` and `.prototype`
 4. Constructor Functions and `Object.create()`
-5. Conclusion - Open Up JavaScript and Listen to its Whispers
+5. Conclusion - Open Up JavaScript and Listen to Her Whispers

 ## The Last Lock is Always the Biggest

 Prototypal Inheritance in JavaScript is the keystone to understanding the true power available to us as JS programmers.
 In fact, understanding prototypal inheritance will likely give you the ability to read nearly any JS library and have an idea of what's going on.

 JavaScript's prototypal inheritance often gets a bad name, but with greater appreciation of the model we can see that it's actually: